ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

-generators to create their own conditions of production; and the rights of communities of value generation to nurture self-sustaining paths for its circulation."[^2] Generative Justice is a concept compliant with many social/business structures.
-With this article I hope to impart my experiences with anarchist cooperatives structures ("worker collectives") in particular.
+generators to create their own conditions of production; and the rights of communities of value generation to nurture self-sustaining paths for its circulation."[^2] Generative Justice is a concept compliant with many

+(See note for citation 2 at bottom.)

+social/business structures.
+With this article I hope to impart my experiences

+(Or as we would say, GJ is orthogonal to the overarching means of production in a society.)

+with anarchist cooperatives structures ("worker collectives") in particular.

 As a model for Generative Justice, consensus-based anarchist cooperatives put